-The registration of the proposed JI activity would help to overcome the financial losses caused by interruptions in kiln system operation caused by slag addition which represents the main technological barrier to the project implementation.
+The registration of the proposed JI activity would help to overcome the technical barriers and help in bearing financial losses caused by interruptions in kiln system operation caused by slag addition which represents the main technological barrier to the project implementation.
 In addition, it would soften the risk of AMC price increase.
-Annual losses due to clogging estimated as doubled half-year losses are equal to 703,820 Euro which is about a half of expected JI revenue of 1,618,125 Euro from 107,875 tCO2 to be generated in 2008.
+For example, annual losses due to clogging estimated as doubled half-year losses are equal to 703,820 Euro which is about a half of expected JI revenue of 1,618,125 Euro from 107,875 tCO2 to be generated in 2008.
 Estimated price for 1 ERU is 15 Euro.

 Conclusion: the impact of the proposed JI project activity will alleviate financial risks of AMC price increase and will alleviate technological barriers and risks to the project.
-The project is additional.